AdobeDocs/commerce-learn.en/help/site-management/create-gift-card-product.md

 }'
 ```

-## Create a gift card with a full payload using curl
+## Create a gift card with a full payload

-The following example shows the POST request to create a gift card with a full payload that includes all configurable attributes with default values.
-It shows how many attributes you can customize if you do not want to use the default values and processes.
+The following example shows the POST request to create a gift card with a full payload.
+The payload includes all attributes that can configured when you create a gift card.
+If you use this code sample, customize the configuration by updating the default values for each attribute as needed before submitting the request.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \